 In this tutorial, we will show you how to install GIMP on Ubuntu 18.04 LTS.
 For those of you who didn’t know, GIMP is a free and open-source image editor used for retouching and editing images.
 From retouching to restoring creative composites, the only limit is your imagination.
 GIMP is used for producing icons, graphical design elements, and art for user interface components and mockups.
 GIMP provides top-notch color management features to ensure high-fidelity color reproduction across digital and printed media.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install GIMP Image Editor on Ubuntu 18.04 LTS Bionic Beaver

 Step 1.
-First, make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.
+First, make sure that all your system packages are up-to-date by running the following

 Step 2.
 Installing GIMP on Ubuntu 18.04 LTS.

-Once installed, open GIMP image editor from Ubuntu Dash or Terminal.
+Once installed, open the GIMP image editor from Ubuntu Dash or Terminal.
 Run “

 If you no longer need Gimp and want to remove it from your system, Use the following command to remove all Gimp applications and associated data from your system.

 Congratulations!
 You have successfully installed GIMP.
 Thanks for using this tutorial for installing the GIMP image editor on Ubuntu 18.04 LTS (Bionic Beaver) system.
 For additional help or useful information, we recommend you to check the official GIMP website.